-- Width and Height: horizontal and vertical object dimension. - Keep aspect ratio: simultaneous changing of object dimensions while scaling.
+- Width and Height: horizontal and vertical object dimensions. - Keep aspect ratio: simultaneous changing of object dimensions while scaling.

-In Text object, the size of text is determined by the font size.
+In the Text object, the size of the text is determined by the font size.
 Object dimensions and aspect ratio cannot be changed manually and only serve as information about its current size.